 As for the “Privateer” Pilar, she outlasted Nazi U-boats, Hemingway, and even the ravages of time.
 She now sits restored and on blocks at Hemingway’s residence outside Havana in the care and custody of the communist Cuban government.

-This article was originally published on March 13, 2021.
+This article was originally published in March, 2021.

 If you enjoyed this article, please consider supporting our Veteran Editorial by becoming a SOFREP subscriber.
 Click here to get 3 months of full ad-free access for only $1